Social Media Policy

 • cross promotions of the Library’s other social media channels;

-• links to relevant content such as local news and events; and
+• links to relevant content such as local news, pop culture, and events; and

 • responses to questions and comments.